Nugochukwu/CSC_309_Facial_Recognition/README.md

 # Face Detection Using Haar Cascade Classifier

-This project implements a face detection system using Python's OpenCV library and the pre-trained Haar Cascade classifier.
-The program detects faces in an input image and displays the result with bounding boxes drawn around detected faces.
+This project demonstrates a face detection system implemented using Python's OpenCV library and a pre-trained Haar Cascade classifier.
+The program detects faces in an input image and displays the results by drawing bounding boxes around the detected faces.

-Further functionality to be added are face matching and feature extraction inorder to differentiate pictures not in the dataset and to calculate the accuracy of the prediction system
+Future enhancements include implementing face matching and feature extraction to distinguish images not present in the dataset, as well as evaluating the system's accuracy to ensure reliable predictions.

 ---